sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Missing trials in ERPimage?

-When using channel ERP image ('Plot' -'Channel ERP image'), the top part of the output is the window with the sorted trials.
+When using the ERP image menu item ('Plot' -'Channel ERP image'), the top part of the output is the window with the sorted trials.
 The number of the trials seems to be off and it appears that not all trials are displayed.
 For instance, using a file with 17 trials the